EricTran99/group-project-3/README.md

 ## Getting Started

 **Programs/software we used:**
- - Jupyter Notebook: used for python coding in sections.
+ - Visual Studio Code: used for python coding.
  - Microsoft Excel: to view csv files.
 Should be available by default on all PCs.
  - QuickDBD: to sketch an ERD of the tables for the data contained in the csv files. (http://www.quickdatabasediagrams.com/) No need to register, diagram can be generated on the website for free.
  - PostgreSQL: is a relational database management system (RDBMS).
 An RDBMS consists of tables and their predefined relationships.
 Postgres stores the data.
 Refer to "Installing" section below.
  - pgAdmin: The pgAdmin tool functions as the window into the database.
 It's where queries are written, run and then the results of running them are reviewed. pgAdmin provides access to that data.
 Refer to "Installing" section below.

-**To open the files .ipynb files in Juypter Notebook:**
+ - Chrome: to view APIs and final web application.

+**To activate dev environment:**
 - Open Anaconda Prompt
 - Activate dev environment, type 'conda activate dev'
-- Navigate to the folder where repository is saved on local drive
-- Open Jupyter Notebook, type 'Jupyter Notebook'

 ## Installing